How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 - Visualize what you desire by using your creative mind to see it.

-- Put tiny details in your “story” to bring it to life… like what you’re wearing, the sights before you, sitting in your office, looking out the window, watching the trees blow in the breeze, the smell of fresh coffee.
+- Put tiny details in your “story” to bring it to life… like what you’re wearing, the sights before you, sitting in your office, looking out the window, watching the trees blow in the breeze, and the smell of fresh coffee.

 - Believe with all certainty that you will achieve it.